Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - ssl: `boolean`, optional
-  >for using SSL connections
+  >For using SSL connections.

 - verifyCertificate: `boolean`, optional
-  >whether to verify the SSL-Certificate
+  >Whether to verify the SSL-Certificate.

 - allowCrossOrigin: `boolean`, optional
-  >for allowing cross-origin-requests
+  >For allowing cross-origin-requests.

 - compress: `boolean`, optional
-  >for turning compression on or off
+  >For turning compression on or off.

 - accessLog: `boolean`, optional
-  >for turning on or off the logging of all access events
+  >For turning on or off the logging of all access events.

 - port: `number`, optional
-  >specifies the port to listen on
+  >Specifies the port to listen on.

 - maxConnections: `number`, optional
-  >specifies the number of simultaneous connections
+  >Specifies the number of simultaneous connections.

 - poolSize: `number`, optional
-  >specifies the number of worker threads to be held ready
+  >Specifies the number of worker threads to be held ready.

 - maxContentLength: `number`, optional
-  >specifies the maximum number of bytes (content-length header) that the server accepts in http requests
+  >Specifies the maximum number of bytes (content-length header) that the server accepts in http requests.

 - slowRequestTime: `number`, optional
-  >specifies how many seconds the processing of a request is allowed to take without being logged as "slow".
+  >Specifies how many seconds the processing of a request is allowed to take without being logged as "slow".
 Accepts decimals with `.` as well.

 - minProtocol: [`infinity.http.server.protocol`](#infinity.http.server.protocol_enum), optional
-  >the minimum SSL/TLS version to support
+  >The minimum SSL/TLS version to support.

 - maxProtocol: [`infinity.http.server.protocol`](#infinity.http.server.protocol_enum), optional
-  >the maximum SSL/TLS version to support
+  >The maximum SSL/TLS version to support.

 - maxRateCounter: `number`, optional
-  >the maximum number of requests that a client can make in a specific time frame for rate limiting
+  >The maximum number of requests that a client can make in a specific time frame for rate limiting.

 Example: